aphorise/vipi/README.md

 ## Usage

-Once installed `vipi` can be used as standalone command to execute or further extended as module in your `Node.js` script / project.
+Once installed `vipi` can be used as a standalone command to execute or further extended as module in your `Node.js` script / project.

 ### `shell` / Command Line Interface (CLI)